mion93/FaridHouse/README.md

 # MEDIA

-* All the images were provided by allthefreestock.com
+* All the images were provided by allthefreestock.com .
-* Logo was created with Adobe Photoshop
+* Logo was created with Adobe Photoshop.